Video Recap of Colours of Us

 Labanoras, Lithuania

-Between 18 and 26 June 2025, a diverse group of young people from 6 different countries came together in the heart of nature to take part in a meaningful and inspiring youth exchange.
-Set in the tranquil surroundings of Labanoras, Lithuania, Colours of Us was a project focused on social inclusion and diversity — explored through creativity, collaboration, and the power of non-formal learning.
+In June 2025, a diverse group of young people from 6 different countries came together in the heart of nature to take part in a meaningful and inspiring youth exchange.
+Set in the tranquil surroundings of Labanoras, Lithuania, Colours of Us was an activity focused on social inclusion and diversity — explored through creativity, collaboration, and the power of non-formal learning.

 Learning Through Creativity